A look at the Top 100 Candy Companies of 2013

 Germany’s Rübezahl Schokoladen GmbH, which acquired Gubor two years ago and German-based Reutter Sweets in 2012, is new to the list, expecting to approach $200 million.

 Mergers also brought about the inclusion of several other companies into the Global Top 100 that hadn’t appeared before, including DeMet’s Candy Co., of Stamford, Conn., with estimated sales of $130 million and Elvan Food Ind.
 Co., of Istanbul, Turkey, pegged at $100 million.
 Both Ragolds Sweet Sales GmbH, of Boizenberg, Germany, and Fannie May Confections Brands, of North Canton, Ohio, debuted with around $90 million each.

 Finland’s Raisio saw a 27% increase and climbed up the rankings by about 50 spots and Turkey’s Solen Cikolata Gida San.
 Ve Tic climbed a dozen spaces up the ladder.
 Although it’s difficult to predict what 2013 will bring, one trend will definitely continue…more consolidation.

 Editor’s Note: As always, the Global Top 100 is a “work in progress,” one that often involves making estimates when companies refuse to share specific data.
-If there are any oversights or incorrect estimates, please fill free to contact Candy Industry Editor Bernie Pacyniak at email@example.com so we can adjust the listing for next year.
+If there are any oversights or incorrect estimates, please feel free to contact Candy Industry Editor Bernie Pacyniak at firstname.lastname@example.org so we can adjust the listing for next year.